-Every flower in the garden’s different and each blooms true to itself, without comparison or shame.
+Every flower in the garden’s different and each blooms true to itself ...without comparison or shame.

-Every tree stands tall and proud, without being diminished by the majesty of the others that surround it.
+Every tree stands tall and proud ...without being diminished by the majesty of the others that surround it.

-Every star shines brightly, without ever compromising its own light.
+Every star shines brightly ...without ever compromising its own light.

 After all, what are we apologising for?

-Do we ever question why the bee can fly, but the lion can’t?
+Does anyone question why that rose is red, and not yellow?
+Or why the bee can fly but the lion can’t?